Interactively shaping robot behaviour with unlabeled human instructions

 \section{Conclusion}

 This paper presents a novel framework for interactively shaping a robot behaviour with unlabeled human instructions.
-The key idea is to reduce the complexity of a task learning process through unlabeled instruction signals.
-These signals are interpreted by the robot, and used simultaneously for accelerating the task learning process.
+The key idea is to reduce the complexity of a task-learning process through unlabeled instruction signals.
+These signals are interpreted by the robot, and used simultaneously for accelerating the task-learning process.

 This approach has several advantages.
 First, using unlabeled instructions offers more adaptability to the preferences of the teacher, by providing more flexibility in the choice of signals and in their meaning.
 Second, this reduces the required engineering effort, by removing the constraint about encoding the meaning of each signal.